Konvt/pgbar/docs/QuickStart.md

 If the Windows platform, `pgbar` unable to get to the current process flow standard output Handle, then throws a local system error exception ` pgbar::exception::SystemError`.

 If the background rendering thread receives a thrown exception, it stores the exception in the internal exception type container and terminates the current rendering.
-Waiting for the next time the foreground thread tries to start or suspend the rendering thread, the caught exception will be thrown again at the point of call.
+Waiting for the next time the foreground thread tries to start the rendering thread, the caught exception will be thrown again at the point of call.

 If the rendering thread already has an unhandled exception in its exception container, and another exception is thrown inside the thread, the rendering thread will enter a `dead` state.
 In this state, new exceptions are not caught, but are allowed to propagate until the rendering thread terminates.